luetkemj/jsrlt/tutorial/part4.md

 }
 ```

-The biggest change here is that we now only have to check the entities at our intended location if they are blocking.
+The biggest change here is that we now only check the entities at our intended location if they are blocking.
 Previously we checked the location of every entity in the entire game to determine if it was both blocking AND in the place we wanted to go.
-This will become a common pattern ahead as we are going to need to know what entities are in a given location a lot moving forward.
+We're going to need this information quite a bit moving forward so it makes sense to just rip off the bandaid and implement the cache.

 ---